 With the exception of the barony courts, they were abolished in 1747, after which the barony courts quickly declined.
 The records are mainly in a separate series (our reference RH11) some of which have been digitised and are available on Virtual Volumes in our search rooms.
 Others may be found among private collections, and in sheriff court (SC) and burgh (B) records.
 Selections of franchise court records have been published by the Stair Society and the Scottish History Society.

 Information on prisoners sentenced to be transported can be found in the registers for the local prisons (see below) serving the courts where they were sentenced.
 However, because prisoners were shipped from England there is often further information in the Home Office records at The National Archives.

 We hold microfilm copies of the transportation registers, 1787-1870 (our reference RH4/160/1-7).
 The registers are arranged chronologically by the date of departure of each ship.
 They record the name of the convict and where, when and for how many years he or she was sentenced.
-The State Library of Queensland has compiled a British Transportation Registers Database of 123,000 of the estimated 160,000 convicts transported to Australia during the period 1787 to 1867.
+The State Library of Queensland has compiled a database from the British convict transportation registers of 123,000 of the estimated 160,000 convicts transported to Australia during the period 1787 to 1879.